WebDevLuke/My-Articles/2017-04-28-managing-state-in-css-with-reusable-javascript-functions/copy.md

 Adding number suffixes to each `js-accordion` reference does solve the problem, but it's a hassle which we can do without.
 A good solution would be to instead implement  scoping to our reusable function which would enable us to encapsulate our toggles so they only effect the elements we want.

 To implement scoping, we'll need to create a separate custom attribute called `data-active-scope`.
-It's value should represent the parent element which the toggle should be encapsulated within, which in this instance is the parent `js-accordion` element.
+Its value should represent the parent element which the toggle should be encapsulated within, which in this instance is the parent `js-accordion` element.

 ```html
 <div class="c-accordion js-accordion">